 Nazi concentration camps were methodical, well-regimented factories for killing people hundreds at a time, on a conveyor belt, on schedule, denuded of all possessions and dignity.
 They were not obliterated by ‘strategic’ bombing, innocents caught in collateral damage.
 They were murdered by Nazi instruction typed on a memorandum.

 They had a euphemism for everything in the camps to blank off the horrendous tasks they undertook.
-Burning the bodies newly gassed, the guards in Saul shout the command, “Burn the pieces”.
+Burning bodies newly gassed, the guards in Saul shout the command, “Burn the pieces”.
+This is a film about man-made hell and an individual’s attempts to survive in it.

 A rock solid masterpiece

-The film was bought for North American distribution by Sony Pictures Classics.
-They say the Jews and the Italians run Hollywood, so it isn’t a surprise the film was seen as part of the “shared history” of countries that suffered from the war.
+Son of Saul was bought for North American distribution by Sony Pictures Classics.
+They say the Jews and Italians run Hollywood, so it isn’t a surprise the film was seen as part of the “shared history” of countries that suffered from the war.

 Saul is a Sonderkommando, a squad of Jews ordered by the German overlords to facilitate the killing of other Jews.
-At the start of the film, Saul, with this group, ushers Jews from the dressing rooms, (where victims undress) rooms where they leave their clothing and valuables, into the showers, actually gas chambers.
+At the start of the film, Saul, with this group, ushers Jews from the dressing rooms, (where victims undress) rooms where they leave their clothing and valuables, and walk inside the showers, actually gas chambers.

 Closer than close up